Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Run at market closeASX opens at 10am AEST.
 Running the screener at close gives you a clean list to review overnight and prepare your watchlist for the next session.

-Adjust for conditionsIn a strong trending market, use tighter filters (Strong Uptrend, Strong Bullish).
+Adjust for conditionsIn a strong trending market, use tighter filters (Strong Bullish momentum, Major Breakout).
 In choppy markets, loosen up or focus on the oversold bounce setup instead.

 Track what worksOver time, note which filter combinations produce your best trades.
 The screener is a tool — the edge comes from learning which setups suit your style.